 Students who select pre-medicine at the University of Iowa are indicating their intention to complete courses that are prerequisite for admission to medical school.
-The pre-medicine track is a rigorous sequence of courses in math, biology, chemistry and physics, and typically takes three years to complete.
+The pre-medicine track is a rigorous sequence of courses in mathematics, the sciences, social sciences and humanities.
+The track typically takes three years to complete.
 Along with the track, students declare a major in a particular area of studies.
 Pre-med students are typically interested in science and often will select a science major.
 However, the selection of a non-science major is possible and such a selection does not disadvantage students in the application process as long as the student is otherwise competitive.

 Iowa graduates have been accepted to medical school at rates above the national average and have been admitted to a wide range of medical programs, including some of the most prestigious in the country.
 The availability of pre-medical advising, the strength of the academic curriculum, a strong honors program, and the proximity of the campus to the University of Iowa Hospitals and Clinics (where students frequently find volunteer and research opportunities) make the pre-medical experience at Iowa a solid foundation for students seeking admission to medical school.